-Now in its twenty-second year, Cristo Rey Jesuit High School remains committed to serving families with limited financial means, who seek out a Jesuit, Catholic and college preparatory education for their children.
-Now serving a record 571 students from 29 zip codes across Chicago’s Southwest Side, Cristo Rey creates unique opportunities for a community that still experiences great need.
+Now in its 24th year, Cristo Rey Jesuit High School remains committed to serving families with limited financial means, who seek out a Jesuit, Catholic and college preparatory education for their children.
+Serving 590 students from 27 zip codes across Chicago’s Southwest Side, Cristo Rey creates unique opportunities for a community that still experiences great need.

 To make Cristo Rey affordable and sustainable, founding members conceptualized the Corporate Work Study Program (CWSP) model for inner-city education.
 The CWSP enables all of our students to earn approximately 70% of their annual tuition by working one day a week at an entry-level position for a corporation or nonprofit agency across the Chicago area.
-By collaborating with over 100 Chicago businesses, this program allows students to develop high-level social and professional skills, plus four years of job experience, before entering college.
+By collaborating with more than 130 Chicago businesses, this program allows students to develop high-level social and professional skills, plus four years of job experience, before entering college.